iGuan7u/OpenCore-Gigabyte-Z390M-Gaming/README.md

 ## What's working?
 - Both iGPU and eGPU are working fine, WITHOUT whatevergreen.kext, thanks to [cattyhouse](https://github.com/cattyhouse/oc-guide), now iGPU can work in best performance.
-- NVRAM is working fine!
-I can change my Startup Disk in System Preference.
+- **NATIVE NVRAM** is working!
+I can change my Startup Disk in System Preference. thanks to [acidanthera SSDT-PMC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-PMC.dsl), now `LogoutHook.command` is unnecessary.
 - BlueTooth and Wi-Fi are working fine, because of I brought it on purpose.
-- USBs are working fine, thanks to hackintool.
+- USBs are working fine, I patch it with `USBPorts.kext`, thanks to hackintool.
 - Sleep is fine, thanks to Gigabyte Z390M Gaming, it really saved my time.

 ## BIOS Changes